What is medicinal cannabis?

 In Australia, most medicines prescribed by your doctor are subsidised by the Commonwealth Government under the Pharmaceutical Benefits Scheme (PBS).
-There are currently no medicinal cannabis products subsidised under the PBS.
+There are currently no medicinal cannabis products subsidised by the PBS.
 The cost of medicinal cannabis varies depending on the type of product and the dose recommended by your doctor.
 As these products are not subsidised by the PBS, you must fund the cost yourself.

 The Victorian Government has a ‘compassionate access scheme’ that funds medicinal cannabis products for a limited number of children with severe intractable epilepsy.
-If you are a parent or carer of a child who may be eligible for this scheme, speak to the child’s paediatric neurologist to find out more.
+If you are a parent or carer of a child who may be eligible for this scheme, speak to your child’s paediatric neurologist to find out more.